foospidy/HoneyPy/README.md

 A low interaction honeypot with the capability to be more of a medium interaction honeypot.
 Coded in Python and intended to be a very basic honeypot that is easy to deploy.
 HoneyPy supports TCP and UDP connections and is based on plugins.
 The level of interaction is determined by the functionality of a plugin.
 The default plugins are low interaction and all activity is logged.
 Plugins can be enhanced or created to emulate services to provide more interaction.

+HoneyPy can be configured to post data to Twitter, example: https://twitter.com/HoneyPyLog.

 #### Usage
 **You should not run HoneyPy as root!** It is recommended to use a dedicated account to run under.
 HoneyPy is developed and run on Debain.
 There's no reason why it should not work on other Linux/Unix flavors as long as all Python dependencies are installed.